 (1) Water bottle

-Hydration is essential, especially if the mama is nursing.
+Hydration is essential, especially if the mama is nursing or exclusively pumping.
 But it’s SO hard to keep up with.
 A water bottle is a great gift, and if you choose a super cute one, it’ll give mom a little pick-me-up when she sees it too.

 I’m totally obsessing over this adorable new mom water bottle.
 It’s absolutely adorable, and would remind me to hydrate, for sure!

-Because new moms need something to listen to the audiobooks with that won’t wake a (FINALLY!) sleeping baby.
+New moms need something to listen to the audiobooks with that won’t wake a (FINALLY!) sleeping baby.
 This hands-free option is a lifesaver, especially at night time!
+Plus, their small size makes them an easy for a care package for new parents.

 (4) Amazon Gift Card

 I don’t get how people parented before Amazon.
-I made so many middle-of-the-night orders it was insane.
+My husband and I made so many middle-of-the-night orders it was insane.
 I basically sent up cosmic thanks to all the beautiful people who gave me Amazon gift cards as a new mom gift.

 (5) Dry shampoo